 Generic Accounts Policy

-This policy establishes the unacceptable use of generic accounts.
+This policy establishes the acceptable use of generic accounts.

 This IT policy, and all policies referenced herein, shall apply to all members of the University community including faculty, students, administrative officials, staff, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.